 Much of this research is conducted at our state-of-the-art energy storage laboratory, which houses a unique calorimeter that measures battery and ultracapacitor performance over a wide range of temperatures and sizes.
 We also have expert thermal analysis capabilities that make use of several computer-aided engineering tools.
-As part of DOE's Vehicle Technologies Program, we work closely with the U.S. Advanced Battery Consortium (USABC).
+As part of DOE's Vehicle Technologies Office, we work closely with the U.S. Advanced Battery Consortium (USABC).

 NREL works with a number of industry/government Energy Storage Programs that guide energy storage research and development.
 Some of these Programs create test manuals that establish standard test procedures for the energy storage industry.